-Impl ementa ation Stages Relevant EIA Ref Environmental Protection Measures / Mitigation Measures Location / Timing Implementation Agent Des С O Dec Legislation Implementation Status and and Remarks Guidelines appropriately equipped to control these discharges.
-S5b.8.1.6 Oils and fuels should only be used and stored in designated areas which have pollution prevention facilities.
-All fuel tanks and storage areas should be sited on sealed areas in order to prevent spillage of fuels and solvents to the nearby watercourses.
-All waste oils and fuels should be collected in designated tanks prior to disposal.
-During the construction Contractor ✓ ProPECC PN Measures but rectified by the Contractor S5b.8.1.7 Disposal of chemical wastes should be carried out in compliance with the Waste Disposal Ordinance.
-The Code of Practice on the Packaging, Labelling and Storage of Chemical Wastes published under the Waste Disposal Ordinance details the requirements to deal with chemical wastes.
-General requirements are given as follows: During the construction Contractor ~ ProPECC PN Measures but rectified by the 1/94; WPCO; WDO Suitable containers should be used to hold the chemical wastes to avoid leakage or spillage during storage, handling and transport.
+Imple ementa ation S tages Relevant EIA Ref Environmental Protection Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines Implementation Status and Remarks appropriately equipped to control these discharges.
+S5b.8.1.6 Work site / During the construction period Contractor Image: A start of the start of EIAO-TM; ProPECC PN 1/94; WPCO; WDO Implemented S5b.8.1.7 Disposal of chemical wastes should be carried out in compliance with the Waste Work site / During the construction period Contractor EIAO-TM; ProPECC PN 1/94; WPCO; WDO Implemented Suitable containers should be used to hold the chemical wastes to avoid leakage or spillage during storage, handling and transport.
 Chemical waste containers should be suitably labelled, to notify and warn the personnel who are handling the wastes, to avoid accidents.
 Storage area should be selected at a safe location on site and adequate space should be allocated to the storage area.

-Impl ementa ation Stages Relevant EIA Ref Environmental Protection Measures / Mitigation Measures Location / Timing Implementation Agent Des С O Dec Legislation and Guidelines Implementation Status and Remarks S5b.8.1.8 Sewage Effluent Temporary sanitary facilities, such as portable chemical toilets, should be employed on-site where necessary to handle sewage from the workforce.
+Environmental Protection Impl ementa ation S tages Relevant Implementation Status and Remarks EIA Ref Environmental Protection Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines S5b.8.1.8 Sewage Effluent Temporary sanitary facilities, such as portable chemical toilets, should be employed on-site where necessary to handle sewage from the workforce.
 A licensed contractor would be responsible.
 For appropriate disposal and maintenance of these facilities.
-Work site / During the construction period Contractor ✓ EIAO-TM; ProPECC PN 1/94; WPCO Implemented S5b.8.1.9 Reclamation and Construction of Breakwaters • The proposed dredging and reclamation should be commenced in phases.
-The breakwaters and seawalls should be constructed and the reclamation should be started within the enclosed breakwaters after the completion of the breakwater.
-Silt curtain should be applied around caissons / blockwork during the filling of the cell to prevent the loss of fine in the filling material. • The maximum production rate for dredging for the anti-scouring protection layer shall not exceed the permitted maximum daily dredging rate and carried out within its respective distance from the nearest non-translocatable coral community by the dredging contractor as specified in S.2.18 of the Further Environmental Permit (no.:FEP-01/429/2012/A).
-It is recommended to employ closed grab with small capacity of 2 m3 to control the dredging rate. period Contractor EIAO-TM; WPCO, Supporting Document for Application for Variation of Environmental Permit (EP- 429/2012) Further Environmental Permit No. FEP- 01/429/2012/A N/A Any gap that may need to be provided for marine access will be located at the middle
+Work site / During the construction period Contractor √ EIAO-TM; ProPECC PN 1/94; WPCO Implemented S5b.8.1.9 penou Contractor EIAO-TM; WPCO, Supporting Document for Application for Variation of Environmental Permit (EP- 429/2012) Further Environmental Permit No. FEP- 01/429/2012/A N/A

-Environmental Protection Measures / Mitigation Measures Imple ement ation S Stages Relevant Implementation Status and Remarks EIA Ref Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines of the North Western seawall, away from the identified coral communities and will be shielded by silt curtains systems to control sediment plume dispersion.
-The silt curtain system at marine access opening should be closed as soon as the barges passes through the marine access opening in order to minimize the period of curtain opening.
-Filling should only be carried out behind the silt curtain when the silt curtain is completely closed.
-To enhance the effectiveness of the silt curtain at the marine access, the northern breakwater would be built before the commencement of the reclamation to reduce the current velocity towards the marine access opening.
-The silt curtain system at marine access opening should be regularly checked and maintained to ensure proper functioning.
-Where public fill is proposed for filling below +2.5mPD, the fine content in the public fill will be controlled to 25% which is in line with the CEDD's General Specification; • The filling for reclamation should be carried out behind the seawall.
+Environmental Protection Measures / Mitigation Measures Imple emen mentation Stages Relevant EIA Ref Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines Implementation Status and Remarks of the North Western seawall, away from the identified coral communities and will be shielded by silt curtains systems to control sediment plume dispersion. • The silt curtain system at marine access opening should be closed as soon as the barges passes through the marine access opening in order to minimize the period of curtain opening.
+Filling should only be carried out behind the silt curtain when the silt curtain is completely closed. • To enhance the effectiveness of the silt curtain at the marine access, the northern breakwater would be built before the commencement of the reclamation to reduce the current velocity towards the marine access opening. • The silt curtain system at marine access opening should be regularly checked and maintained to ensure proper functioning. • Where public fill is proposed for filling below +2.5mPD, the fine content in the public fill will be controlled to 25% which is in line with the CEDD's General Specification; • The filling for reclamation should be carried out behind the seawall.
 The filling material should only consist of public fill, rock and sand.
 The filling composition and filling rates at each filling area should follow those delineated in Table 1 of the FEP-01/429/2012/.
 The filling above high watermark is not restricted;